-In a few easy steps you can bring those nectar-loving birds directly to your feeders.
+Today, it’s all about how to make Hummingbird Food!
+In a few easy steps, you can bring those nectar-loving birds directly to your feeders.
 There is something so exciting to me when I see the first hummingbirds of the season start dropping by my house.
+I’ve had a few readers ask me if I make my own hummingbird food, so with spring coming, I thought I better update this post.

 Oh, the joy they bring to my soul!
 They are so tiny and yet fly so fast!
-I strategically placed my two feeders where I can work on my computer and look out the front window right at them.
+I strategically placed my two feeders where I can work on my computer and can look out the front window right at them.

 I said, “No I haven’t!”
 I quickly ran over there to see it.
 We had to really look closely because it was super tiny.
 If you didn’t know it was there you would never guess there was a nest in those little branches.